landoskape/dominoes/docs/pointerDemonstration.md

 despite the fact that the network is all of a sudden seeing new dominoes during the testing phase (see above for explanation of the hold out procedure).
 What this means is that the network doesn't simply learn a look up table between input and output.
-Insteadm it really learns exactly what the task is: sort dominoes based on the sum of their value.
+Instead it really learns exactly what the task is: sort dominoes based on the sum of their value.

 ### Loss spikes during training
 During the training phase, there are some pretty large spikes in the loss.
 What is going on?
 To understand why those loss spikes occur, take a look at the following figure.
-It shows a few loss-spikes (as idenitified by scipy's find-peaks method) in the top panel, with the loss-spike triggered average of the error as a function of output sequence position in the bottom panel.
+It shows a few loss-spikes in the top panel (as identified by scipy's find-peaks method), with the loss-spike triggered average of the error as a function of output sequence position in the bottom panel.

 ![pointer loss spike](media/pointerDemonstration_lossSpike.png)

 The error is defined as the average difference in the max score and the target score for each position.
-(The score is the log-probability for each option, and the max score is the one that the model "chose" for each step).
+(The score is the log-probability for each option, and the max score is the one that the model "chose" for each step based on its greedy policy).

 Right before the loss spike, there is a small increase in error for the middle positions (purple to brown on the colormap).
 These same positions are the ones